 DTU Bioengineering has approx. 150 employees, comprising faculty members, PhD, technicians and administrative staff.
-Together they form 14 research groups and teach at the undergraduate programme Biotechnology, as well as the graduate programme Biotechnology.
+Together they form 17 research groups and teach at both the undergraduate and graduate programmes Biotechnology

 Our future will benefit from a fundamental transformation towards a bio-based economy.
 As an international leader in research, education and innovation in microbiology, biomedicine and biotechnology, DTU BIO will advance the state of the art in sustainable bioprocesses and contribute to the improvement of human health.

 The research at the department is orgnaized in 17 research groups and four research platforms which in turn is organized in three research sections.
 In addition to the sections the department has a Teaching Core and an Administrative and Service Unit.